 Eight extensive porphyry Cu-Au deposit targets were explored in 2022 with 26 scout drill holes; four of the targets had not been previously drill tested.
-These deposit targets include the Canyon (5 km2), Twins (7 km2) and SWT (3 km2) which, along with PINE (6 km2), form the 15.5 km northeast trending PINE Trend; and the South Mex (>1.9 km2) open deposit target at the south end of the 6 km-long MEX Trend (Amarc releases January 23, 2023 and March 2, 2023).
-These trends are similar to the 4 km-long northeast trend of the Nugget, Kemess North, Kemess Underground, Kemess Offset and Kemess East porphyry Cu-Au deposits in the Kemess Mining District held by Centerra Gold Inc., and located adjacent to the south of the JOY tenure.
+These deposit targets include the Canyon (5 km2), Twins (7 km2) and SWT (3 km2) which, with PINE (6 km2), form the 15.5 km northeast trending PINE Trend; and the South Mex (>1.9 km2) open deposit target at the south end of the 6 kmlong MEX Trend (Amarc releases January 23, 2023 and March 2, 2023).
+These trends are similar to the 4 km-long northeast trend of the Nugget, Kemess North, Kemess Underground, Kemess Offset and Kemess East porphyry Cu-Au deposits, held by Centerra Gold Inc., in the Kemess Mining District located adjacent to the south of the JOY tenure.